 But if you say 'I've got Tuberous Sclerosis,' most people will never have heard of it, and they won't know what you mean, what its consequences are.
 So you can't get the sort of sympathy and support from the community as easily and you can't get access to the medical care you need, because your condition is not going to be as easily recognized.
 And the management of it is not going to be as well-understood as for more common conditions.

-Sir Alastair Kent is chair of the British organization Rare Disease UK and the director of the Genetic Alliance UK.
+Sir Alastair Kent is chair of the British organization Rare Disease UK and ambassador for Genetic Alliance UK.
 For his services to healthcare, he was awarded the Order of the British Empire in 2011.